Make an investment that will last for generations.

 For thousands of years, foreign nations have ravaged the land of Israel and crippled the ecosystem.

-By planting a tree today, you can be a part of reversing this destruction and participating in the restoration that was prophesied about in the Bible.
+By donating to help plant trees today, you can be a part of reversing this destruction and participating in the restoration that was prophesied about in the Bible.

 Who is Planting the Trees?